emeibech/tarnished-soul/src/pages/terms.md

 ## 10. Contact Us

-If you have any questions about these Terms, please contact us at pleasedont@contact.us.
+If you have any questions about these Terms, please contact us at mark.bechayda@emeibech.com.